psaikido/hugle.uk/pages/prose/Thesium/040-terraformers.md

 They have a look at how far the terraforming has got while they slept, circling their new home from above its clouds.
 All looks well.
-The planet had few life-forms when they arrived but now that Root has been so hard at work for so many years sending probes and autonomous machines, huge swarms of nanobots, it has soil and drinkable water.
+The planet had few life-forms when they arrived but now that Root has been so hard at work for so many years sending probes, autonomous machines and huge swarms of nanobots, it has soil and drinkable water.
 It has seasons and mountains and shores and forests.
 It has a balanced atmosphere and sparkling rivers run through the halcyon glades.
 A new Gaia stirs.
 A heaven in stark contrast to the hell left